 - FE Environmental Study Guide

 For the PE, you choose a specialty within your discipline.
-Civil engineers, for example, can specialize in Transportation, Structural, Water Resources, Geotechnical, or Construction.
+Civil engineers, for example, can specialize in Transportation, Structural, Water Resources & Environmental, Geotechnical, or Construction.
+Electrical engineers can specialize in Power or Computer Engineering.
 Choose the specialty that best reflects your professional experience.

 Frequently Asked Questions